4naama/navigen-go/docs/navigen-spec.md

 • Access is initiated via a time-limited signed link.
 • Signed link is exchanged server-side for an HttpOnly cookie scoped to owner-only surfaces.
 • Dash URLs remain clean (no long-lived tokens in query strings).
-• Cookie may persist for the duration of the active ownership window and becomes invalid when ownership expires.
+• Cookie may persist while ownership is active but becomes invalid when ownership expires.
 • Owner-only access is never inferred from public navigation.

 --------------------------------------------------------------------